Skip to main content

 Park History

 Pyhätunturi National Park was established in 1938, one of Finland's first protected areas, recognising the dramatic fell scenery and botanical interest of the area.
-Tourism infrastructure including ski lifts was developed at Pyhätunturi from the 1960s.
-The adjacent Luosto tourism area was merged with Pyhätunturi to create the current national park in 2005.
-The Lampivaara amethyst mine within the park was incorporated as a visitor attraction, representing an unusual coexistence of mining activity and national park conservation.
+[1] Tourism infrastructure including ski lifts was developed at Pyhätunturi from the 1960s.
+The adjacent Luosto area was merged with Pyhätunturi to create the current national park in 2005.
+The Lampivaara amethyst mine within the park was incorporated as a visitor attraction, representing an unusual coexistence of mineral extraction and national park conservation.
 Metsähallitus operates the Pyhä-Luosto Visitor Centre at Pyhä fell.

 Major Trails And Attractions